Noun Phrase Definition and Function in English

 We place words in a noun phrase in a specific order.
 The determiners (predeterminers), numeral (cardinal and ordinal), and quantifiers usually come first, then adjective then noun as a modifier (if there is any) then the head or main noun.
 For example

 A black man

-(here “a” is a determiner, “black” as an adjective, and man is the head
+(here “a” is a determiner, “black” as an adjective, and man is the head0

-A large iron ax (A=determiner, large=adjective, iron=noun as a modifier and ax is the principal or head noun)
+A large iron ax (A=determiner, larger=adjective, iron=noun as a modifier and ax is the principal or head noun)

 Modifiers usually come before a noun, including articles, determiner, adjective, participle, possessive pronouns.

-Some modifiers that come after a noun that makes a noun phrase include infinitive, prepositional phrases, participle phrases.
+Some modifiers that come after a noun that makes a noun phrase include infinitive, prepositional phrases, participle phrases, etc.

 Noun Phrases Examples